ImperialCollegeLondon/pycsvy/README.md

 want to pass to `yaml.safe_load` and `yaml.safe_dump` functions, reading/writing the YAML-formatted header, respectively.

-You can also instruct a writer to use line buffering, instead of the usual chunk buffering
+You can also instruct a writer to use line buffering, instead of the usual chunk buffering.

 Finally, you can control the character(s) used to indicate comments by setting the `comment` keyword when writing a file.
 By default, there is no character ("").
 During reading, the comment character is found atomatically.